-2. Mini Demo / Interview
+2. Interview Demo

 After your application has been accepted you’ll move onto the demo stage.
 The demo lesson can either be live, and you’ll be teaching a Magic Ears employee acting as a student, or you can record and submit it.

-Note: In 2018 Magic Ears introduced the Magic Ears Application Fast Track (MAFT), which aims to get new applicants in the classroom within 48 hours of submitting their application.
+Update 2018: Magic Ears introduced the Magic Ears Application Fast Track (MAFT), which aims to get new applicants in the classroom within 48 hours of submitting their application.
 Should your interviewer be especially impressed with you, you might be invited to go through this shortened application process.
 You can learn more about the fast track process here.

 3. Magic Training

 If all goes well through the demo you’ll head into trainings, there are two trainings, one will be in a small group and the other will be you one-on-one with the trainer.

 Update 2021: No longer required.
 Watch the training videos instead.

 Finally, one of the last steps of the lengthy hiring process is your first lesson with an actual student, which is a trial class and will be evaluated by trainers.
 If you paid attention through the trainings and apply what was said there, this trial class should be a breeze.